 - Ten times more water passed over Celilo Falls than passes over Niagara Falls today.
 A half-dozen native tribes had permanent villages between the falls and where the city of The Dalles, Oregon now stands.
-As many as 5,000 people would gather to trade, feast, and participate in games and religious ceremonies.
+As many as 5,000 people would gather to trade, feast, fish at Celilo, and participate in games and religious ceremonies.

 - Celilo was the oldest continuously inhabited community on the North American continent until March 10, 1957, when the falls and nearby settlements were submerged by the construction of The Dalles Dam.